dmccreary/intelligent-textbooks/docs/index.md

 # Mkdocs for Intelligent Textbooks

+*intelligent textbooks guide students through concepts on their quest for knowledge*

 Welcome to the website for a step-by-step guild to using the [mkdocs](http://mkdocs.com) build system paried with generative AI to create and maintain intelligent textbooks.